The communication standard

 After considering several use cases, PI decided to expand PROFIsafe to the machine level.
 Since PI has adopted OPC UA for C2C communication, it makes sense to expand PROFIsafe to OPC UA.
 A specification is now being developed for safety over OPC UA based on PROFIsafe.
 Finally, end-users and developers will be able to implement a cross-manufacturer standard for C2C safety with a familiar and proven safety technology.

-Dynamic Failsafe Connection
+Example: Dynamic Failsafe Connection

 The diagram on the right illustrates a C2C failsafe application example.
 Stationary machines communicate wirelessly with Autonomous Mobile Robots (AMR).
 The AMRs speak to precisely one machine at a specific point in time.
 The transition of AMRs between machines is a challenge.
 Both communications between AMRs and machines require functional safety.